TencentMediaLab/GME/GME Introduction_intl.md

 For the configuration for other platforms, please see the project configuration document of relevant platform.

-#### 3. Notes for using the official Demo
+#### 3. Notes for using the official sample code
-The Demo provides a Tencent Cloud test account for you to experience features.
+The sample code provides a Tencent Cloud test account for you to experience features.
 If you want to use personal or corporate test account, you need to change the Tencent Cloud test account AppID to the AppID obtained in the console on relevant page in the Demo, and modify the permission key for voice chat in the AVChatViewController-GetAuthBuffer function.

 ## Related SDK Technical Documents
 **Unity engine**